hvesalai/keybus/README.md

 Connect keybus CLK to GPIO 24 and keybus DATA to GPIO 23.
 Remember that keybus is 12V where as Raspberry PI can only cope with 3.3V.
 You need some shield in between.
-Mine is based on configuring the GPIO as pull up and then pulling them down to GRDN when keybus is high.
+For example, the shield shown below is based on configuring the GPIO ports as pull up and then pulling them down to GRDN when keybus is high.

 ![shield.png](shield.png)